-And finally, the slide whistle can also serve as my second voice.
-In the unfortunate times that I've had laryngitis, these various slide whistle activities really come in handy.
+And finally, the slide whistle can also serve as a second voice.
+In the unfortunate times that I've had laryngitis, these various slide whistle activities have really come in handy.
 Yet even when I’m in good health, they offer a nice vocal pause and a chance for some vocal rest in the midst of a heavy teaching day.

 How about you?
 Have you ever incorporated the slide whistle into your music teaching activities?
 Have you ever used it for something other than vocal/pitch exploration?
 Have you ever considered using it for movement activities?
 I’d love to hear your thoughts and ideas below!